ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_oceans.rst

  - Dissolved Oxygen

-These files need to be reformatted using the `cmorize_obs_py` script using the processing configuration file `WOA.yml` with output name `WOA`.
+These files need to be reformatted using the `cmorize_obs_py` script wth processing configuration file `WOA.yml` and output name `WOA`.

 Landschutzer 2014
 -----------------
-These data can be downloaded from: ftp://ftp.nodc.noaa.gov/nodc/archive/arc0105/0160558/1.1/data/0-data/ (last access 02/28/2019)
+These data can be downloaded from: ftp://ftp.nodc.noaa.gov/nodc/archive/arc0105/0160558/1.1/data/0-data/spco2_1998-2011_ETH_SOM-FFN_CDIAC_G05.nc (last access 02/28/2019)

 The following variables are used by the ocean diagnostics:
  - fgco2, Surface Downward Flux of Total CO2
  - spco2, Surface Aqueous Partial Pressure of CO2
  - dpco2, Delta CO2 Partial Pressure

-These files need to be reformatted using the `cmorize_obs_py` script using the processing configuration file `Landschutzer2014.yml` with output name `Landschutzer2014`.
+The file needs to be reformatted using the `cmorize_obs_py` script with processing configuration file `Landschutzer2014.yml` and output name `Landschutzer2014`.